Children’s centre volunteers offer one-to-one or group support with:

 - Portion sizes

-4 x 1-hour weekly sessions (3 sessions cover weaning + additional session Save a Baby’s Life, currently provided by, Royal Life Saving Society UK.
+4 x 1-hour weekly sessions (three sessions cover weaning and one additional session Save a Baby’s Life, currently provided by the Royal Life Saving Society UK.

-Time limited support group for parents to be and parents who have a child aged 0-5 where a parent is experiencing mild to moderate mental health difficulties.
+Time limited support group for parents-to-be and parents who have a child aged 0 to 5 years, where a parent is experiencing mild to moderate mental health difficulties.
 The group offers a safe environment to talk and gain support.

 - To help parents currently receiving or seeking support around their emotional wellbeing